 We create your child’s custom-made mouthguard by first taking impressions of their teeth.
-We can make oral appliances for those with or without braces, which is one of the many advantages of coming to our office over picking a store-bought solution.
-Once we have created a mold of your teeth, we’ll send it over to an expert lab to have your child’s personalized mouthguard fabricated.
-During the second appointment, we will ensure that it fits your kids’ mouth properly and shave down any excess material for a comfortable fit.
-After, they’ll have a mouthguard that lasts much longer than over-the-counter products and it will fit their mouth with ease.
+We can make oral appliances for those with or without braces, which is one of the many advantages of coming to our office over picking a store-bought product.
+Once we have created a mold of your child’s teeth, we’ll send it over to an expert lab to have their personalized mouthguard fabricated.
+During the second appointment, we will ensure that it fits your little one’s mouth properly, and shave down any excess material for a comfortable fit.
+After their final appointment, they’ll have a mouthguard that lasts much longer than over-the-counter products and it will fit their mouth perfectly.

 Maintaining Your Child’s Mouthguard

 Not taking proper care of your child’s mouthguard can put them at risk of serious oral health issues like tooth decay.
 Your kid may rinse their mouthguard out with water, but that’s simply not enough.
 Their protective oral appliance should be brushed with toothpaste regularly to remove built-up debris.
 Then, rinse it with soapy water for the best possible clean.
 You can also soak the guard in antimicrobial solutions to reduce the number of bacteria.
 It’s important to avoid using hot water on their mouthguard because it could permanently warp the plastic.